Canada's annual inflation rate holds steady at 2.2%

 In 2019, consumer inflation averaged 1.9%, down from 2.3% in 2018, Statscan said.

-Higher mortgage interest costs drove 2019 inflation, gaining 7.6%, while gasoline prices helped offset that by declining 6.1%.
+Higher mortgage interest costs led inflation in 2019, gaining 7.6%, while gasoline prices helped offset that by declining 6.1%.
 Fresh vegetable prices jumped 12.7% last year, Statscan said.

-The central bank aims to keep inflation at 2%.
-Money markets expect the central bank to hold rates unchanged again on Wednesday.
-BOCWATCH
+Statscan also released new home prices for December, which gained 0.2% in December, led by those in Ottawa.
+Prices in Toronto were up by 0.2%, while in Vancouver they rose 0.4%.

+Separately, Statscan said Canadian wholesale trade fell for the third time in five months in November, declining 1.2% as sales of motor vehicles and motor vehicle parts and accessories dropped.

 Graphic - Canada economic snapshot:http://tmsnrt.rs/2e8hNWV

-(Reporting by Steve Scherer in Ottawa, Editing by Dale Smith and Alex Richardson)
+(Reporting by Steve Scherer in Ottawa, additional reporting by Fergal Smith and Moira Warburton in Toronto, Editing by Alex Richardson and Nick Zieminski)

 ((Steve.Scherer@tr.com; 1-613-235-6745))